-The Passing Hour, the magazine of the Stirling District Asylum which was published from 1901 up until the First World War, is a mine of information on life at the asylum.
-Side by side with the serialised stories written by staff and patients alike, are the reports of dances, theatre troupes and entertainers coming from all over the UK to put on a show for the patients, congratulations to staff as they pass their proficiency exams and almost unfailingly something about sport at the institution.
+The Passing Hour, the magazine of the Stirling District Asylum, which was published from 1901 up until the First World War, is a mine of information on life at the hospital.
+Side by side with the serialised stories written by staff and patients alike, are the reports of dances, theatre troupes and entertainers coming from all over the UK to put on a show for the patients, congratulations to staff as they pass their proficiency exams and, almost unfailingly, something about sport at the institution.

 We can gather from the many reports and from the names of players which cannot be found in our admission registers that the teams were most often comprised of staff members.
 That patients were primarily spectators seems to be made clear in a report made by a patient in the April-May-June 1911 issue on the games day held in celebration of the coronation of King George V and Queen Mary: